nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 To add an alias, `LogicManager` first calls `FlashBackParser#parseCommand` to parse through user input.
 If user input is recognized as a command to add an alias, `AliasCommandParser#parse` is invoked to create a new `AliasCommand` object.

-To show flashcard statistics, `LogicManager` first calls `FlashBackParser#parseCommand` to parse through user input.
-If user input is recognized as a command to display statistics, `StatsCommandParser#parse` is invoked to create a new `StatsCommand` object.

 The `AliasCommand` is then executed:
 * If the alias already exists in FlashBack, a message associating to that error will be generated.